fission-codes/rust-template/rust/README.md

 This library recommends using [pre-commit][pre-commit] for running pre-commit hooks.
 Please run this before every commit and/or push.
 {% if nix == false %}
-- Once installed, Run `pre-commit install` to setup the pre-commit hooks locally.
+- Once installed, Run `pre-commit install` and `pre-commit install --hook-type commit-msg` to setup the pre-commit hooks locally.
 This will reduce failed CI builds.
 {% endif %}
 - If you are doing interim commits locally, and for some reason if you _don't_ want pre-commit hooks to fire, you can run